-- Assembly.
-Pour the pumpkin cream over the back of a spoon so it floats on top of the coffee.
+- Pour the pumpkin cream over the back of a spoon so it floats on top of the coffee.
 It may take a couple of tries to perfect this technique, so don't be discouraged if it doesn't work perfectly the first time.

-- Homemade Cold Brew: coarsely grind 6 ounces (170g) of medium-roast coffee beans (I used Starbucks' Pikes Place).
+- Homemade Cold Brew: coarsely grind 6 ounces (170g) of medium-roast coffee beans (We used Starbucks' Pikes Place).
 Add 6 cups (1.42 liters) cold water and stir until blended.
 Seal in a mason jar or cold brew coffee maker and let it brew in the fridge for 20 hours.
 Strain out the grounds in a paper towel-lined sieve and refrigerate the strained coffee for up to 7 days.